gussev/llm/README.md

 llm:result:10

-Now you can test llm's work with words, not just numbers.
+Now you can test llms work with words, not just numbers.

 user: nil plus nil equals <**press enter**>